rxue/learning-dirary/git/diary_git.md

 # 20190618:
 ## HEADs Indicates a Local Branch You are Currently on

-## How to discard all the changes on the current branch
-1. `git fetch origin`
-2. `git reset --hard origin/master` or `git reset --hard HEAD` (revert to the last commit)

 Reference: [Don't Mess With the Master Working with Branches in `git` and *github*](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/)

 # 20190621